Magnitus-/ExpressUser/README.md

 - All routes

-If res.locals.Express is not defined by the validator, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NotValidated'.
+If res.locals.ExpressUser is not defined by the validator, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NotValidated'.

 If user-store returns an error that isn't a constraint error, an error route will be triggered and the error will be passed to it.